EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/workflow-examples.md

 docker logout
 ```

 ### E2 - Step 3.
-Test in CES test environment

-As with the previous example, we now want to test our container in the designated test environment for the CES.
-Log into the 'ces-dev02' VM of the project EIDF147, then pull and run the container using the commands:
+Pull and run in the SHS

+Pull and run the container inside the SHS using the commands, where the namespace and token arguments to `ces-pull` are mandatory:

 ```sh
 ces-pull podman $GHCR_NAMESPACE $GHCR_TOKEN ghcr.io/$GHCR_NAMESPACE/python-ml-test:v1.1
 ces-run podman --gpu ghcr.io/$GHCR_NAMESPACE/python-ml-test:v1.1
 ```

-Note: The namespace and token arguments to `ces-pull` are mandatory.

-Note: When pulling containers into the test environment, instead of using the GitHub access token you used to push the container, it is **recommended** you use a GitHub access token with 'read:packages' scope only.
-Restricting where you use your read-write token can keep your GHCR secure.

-### E2 - Step 4.
-Pull and run in the SHS

-We can import and run the container in the SHS using the commands from the [earlier step](#e2-step-3-test-in-ces-test-environment).
+!!! tip

-Note: When pulling containers into the SHS, instead of using the GitHub access token you used to push the container, it is **recommended** you use a GitHub access token with 'read:packages' scope only.
+    When pulling containers into the SHS, instead of using the GitHub access token you used to push the container, it is **recommended** you use a GitHub access token with 'read:packages' scope only.
 Restricting where you use your read-write token can keep your GHCR secure.

 ## Example 3 - Interactive RStudio Rocker container